 You are responsible for keeping your password for the Service confidential.
 MyHeritage requires you to not share your password with anyone.
 MyHeritage requires you to not use the same password that you use on MyHeritage on any other service.

 MyHeritage will comply with applicable laws in the event of any breach of the security, confidentiality, or integrity of your personal information and, where we consider appropriate or where required by applicable law, notify you via email, in the most expedient time possible and without unreasonable delay, insofar as it is consistent with any measures necessary to determine the scope of the breach and restore the reasonable integrity of the data system.

 We will retain your personal information only for as long as necessary to fulfil the purpose(s) for which it was collected and to comply with applicable laws.
 This means that we store your personal information for as long as it is required to deliver our services, except where we have a lawful basis for saving it for an extended period of time (for instance, after your subscription expires, we may still have a legitimate interest in using your contact details for marketing our service to you).
 We also retain the personal information we need for the execution of pending tasks and to realize our legal rights and our claims, as well as retain certain personal information that we must store for a legally mandatory period of time (in that latter case, the processing of such information by us is limited).
-If you agreed to the Informed Consent, we may retain the information provided thereunder for as long as we determine required for the research purposes disclosed therein.
+If you agreed to the DNA Informed Consent Agreement, we may retain the information provided thereunder for as long as we determine required for the research purposes disclosed therein.